 The Best Tax Planning Strategies for Individuals in 2026

-Below are the most effective, practical tax planning strategies individuals should consider for 2026.
+Below are practical tax planning strategies individuals should consider for 2026.

 1. Adopt a Year-Round Tax Planning Approach